bixgomez/viewport-breakpoint-font-sizer/README.md

 Sass functions are written in simple .scss files, and they can be placed anywhere -- I stick them in their own functions directory, and I call them pretty early in my Sass chain, right after I declare my variables.

+## Demo
+You can see it in action at CodePen: https://codepen.io/bixgomez/pen/wYWZVY

 ## Requirements
 You will need to download and deploy Hugo Giraudel's "strip-units" function in order for this to work: